keu/docs/software/custom-image-registry.md

   :::

 4. Push the configuration change.
-See [Apply a Config Change](https://docs.astronomer.io/software/apply-platform-config).
+See [Apply a config change](https://docs.astronomer.io/software/apply-platform-config).
 5. For any existing Deployments, run the following command to sync the registry credentials.

     ```bash